jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

             - Base
         - Reference and Call targets
             - Reference to definition
-            - Reference to clause
+            - Reference to nested procedure
             - Reference to reference
             - Call to definition
-            - Call to clause
+            - Call to nested procedure
             - Call to reference
         - The Object of the Call Target
             - You can’t call upward in the ancestry (is introduced later too)